The Best State Parks Near Orlando

 Tomoka State Park

 Tomoka State Park is about 1 hour and 20 minutes northeast of Orlando.
-This state park used to be a plantation.
-The Timucuan Indians also lived there.
+This state park used to be a plantation and the Timucuan Indians also lived there.

 The best state parks near Orlando